MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/device-discovery-faq.md

 ARP, FTP, HTTP, HTTPS, ICMP, LLMNR, NBNS, RDP, SIP, SMTP, SNMP, SSH, Telnet, UPNP, WSD, SMB, NBSS, IPP, PJL, RPC, mDNS, DHCP, AFP, CrestonCIP, IphoneSync, WinRM, VNC, SLP

 ## How can I exclude targets from being probed with Standard discovery?
  If there are devices on your network which should not be actively probed, you can also define a list of exclusions to prevent them from being scanned.
 The configuration is available in the device discovery settings page.

+>[!NOTE]
+> Devices might still be probed using multicast protocols in the network.
+Those devices will be passively discovered but won't be actively probed.

 ## Can I exclude devices from being discovered?
  As device discovery uses passive methods to discover devices in the network, any device that communicates with your onboarded devices in the corporate network can be discovered and listed in the inventory.
 You can exclude devices from active probing only.